vmware-tanzu/service-instance-migrator-for-cloud-foundry/README.md

 The `service-instance-migrator` requires user credentials or client credentials to communicate with the Cloud Foundry Cloud Controller API.

-Create a `$HOME/.config/si-migrator/si-migrator.yml` using the following template:
+Create a `$HOME/.config/si-migrator/si-migrator.yml` using the following template.
+You can leave out any migrators that do not apply to your CF deployments.

 ```yaml
 export_dir: "/tmp/tas-export"